Cogosense/LicensedContractorDemo/README.md

 ## Design

-The design users 3 concepts:
+The design users 4 concepts:

 1. The publisher
 2. The attribute Set
+3. The attribute viewer
-3. The data source
+4. The data source

 ### Publisher